odoo/documentation/content/developer/howtos/rdtraining/02_setup.rst

 command.

 .. note::
-   The following step-by-step procedure is based based on the `official GitHub documentation
+   The following step-by-step procedure is based on the `official GitHub documentation
    <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`_.

 #.
 Generate a new SSH key, add it to the ssh-agent, and copy the SSH key to your clipboard.